Running the analysis#

 Executor options#

-$> cat my_run_options.yaml
+For example: $> cat my_run_options.yaml

 scaleout: 400